 - Can be difficult to properly configure

-But for most nano tank setups, a properly installed Bubble Magus can do an exceptional job.
-Designed for tanks up to 25 gallons, the Bubble Magus can be installed on frames 1/2” in thickness or less.
-Note that since it hangs off the back of the tank, you’ll want about 5-6” of clearance behind your tank.
+But for most nano tanks, a properly installed Bubble Magus does an exceptional job.
+Designed for tanks up to 25 gallons (95L), the Bubble Magus can be installed on frames 1/2” (1.2cm) in thickness or less.
+Note that since it hangs off the back of the tank, you’ll want about 5-6” (12.7-15.2cm) of clearance behind your tank.

-Though it might not skim quite as effectively as some of its submersible competitors, the Bubble Magus is a top choice for those looking to maximize the available space in their nano tank.
+Though it might not skim quite as effectively as its submersible competitors, the Bubble Magus is a top choice for those looking to maximize the available space in their nano tank.

-- Hang On Back (HOB) design gives maximum space economy
+- Hang On Back (HOB) design provides maximum space economy

 - Easy to install and clean

-- Reduced skimming effectiveness compared to submersed nano protein skimmer designs
+- Reduced skimming effectiveness compared to submersible designs

 - Expensive price point

-The Reef Octopus NS-80 is another Hang On Back nano protein skimmer which frees up a lot of space in your tank by simply hanging from the frame.
-In every way, the Reef Octopus is a very bare-bones product.
-It is suitable for aquariums of up to 20 gallons.
-Properly installed, it can do a decent job of protein skimming, but is highly sensitive to water level, even more so than other nano skimmers.
+The Reef Octopus NS-80 is another HOB nano protein skimmer, freeing up space in your tank by simply hanging from the frame.
+Be warned, though, in every way, the Reef Octopus is a very bare-bones product.
+It’s suitable for aquariums of up to 20 gallons (76L).
+Properly installed, it does a decent job of protein skimming, but it’s highly sensitive to water level, even more so than other nano protein skimmers.

-Since the Reef Octopus NS-80 is designed as a “hang on” skimmer, you’ll want to leave a few inches of clearance outside of the tank to allow it enough space.
-As with all hang on skimmers, the NS-80 loses some skimming efficiency and will require the pump to work a bit harder when compared to submersed nano protein skimmer designs.
+Since the Reef Octopus is designed as a “hang on” skimmer, you’ll need to leave a few inches of clearance outside the tank.
+And – as with all hang on skimmers – you lose some skimming efficiency and will see the pump work harder when compared to submersed nano protein skimmer designs.

-While the Reef Octopus can perform well if used correctly, it includes no instructions and can require some trial-and-error to optimize performance.
-It is not the best option for beginners, but if you are familiar with the setup and operation of a protein skimmer, the affordable price tag and tiny footprint of the Reef Octopus NS-80 can make it an attractive option.
+While the Reef Octopus CAN perform well if used correctly, it includes no instructions.
+So it requires some trial-and-error to optimize performance.
+As such, it’s not the best option for beginners.
+But if you’re familiar with the setup and operation of a protein skimmer, the affordable price tag and tiny footprint make it an attractive option.

 - Affordable price